AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_2.rst

 +++++++++

 Wherever you are able to provide a file path to a config, you may now provide a path to a .ocioz file.
-For example you may use this for the OCIO environment variable.
+For example, you may use this for the OCIO environment variable.

 The ``ocioarchive`` command-line tool will allow you to archive a config or to expand an existing archive.
 It will also allow you to list the contents of an archived config.
 Run